How to write a daily occurrence book

 - Incidents: Building faults, near misses, trespass, theft etc.

 - Security precautions: Additional security precautions taken.
-For example, liaising with the nearby café about recent hostile reconnaissance activity.
+For example, liaising with the nearby café about recent hostile reconnaissance activity or protests in London.

 - Support: Support provided on site for example, helping a driver in distress with their vehicle parked on site.

 How much to write in an occurrence book

 Often a daily occurrence book does not give a lot of space to write everything that happens.
 Therefore, use separate paper or report document and reference that in the occurrence book.